taimurhassan/rag-net-v2/README.md

 </p>

 ## Results
-We have provided both the quantitative and qualitative results in the 'results' folder.
+We have provided the quantitative andresults in the 'results' folder.
 Please contact us if you want to get the trained model instances.

 ## Citation
 If you use RAG-Net<sub>v2</sub> (or any part of this code in your research), please cite the following paper: